-World Kindness Day, which takes place every year on November 13, is an attempt to bring people together.
-Thousands of tiny acts of kindness turning from ripples into waves and spreading good vibes around the world.
-Lord knows we need it this year.
-And you can join the celebration by pledging to do one kind thing today.
+World Kindness Day, which takes place every year on November 13, is a celebration of the ties that bind our communities together.
+Thousands of tiny acts of kindness turning from ripples into waves and spreading hope and goodness around the world.
+You can join the celebration by pledging to do one kind thing today.

 “I do believe that kindness is the most important thing that we have, as human beings, to make everybody’s life better,” says David Jamilly, founder of the non-profit Kindness UK.